shrubom/ModularBankPaymentsAPITest/README.md

 # Modular Bank Payments API Test
 **Postman Collection is placed in the resource folder**

+## Automation Testing Strategy:

+1. Identify the feasibility of automation.
+2. Selecting the right tool for automation.
+3. Test Management Strategy
+4. Test Environment Management
+5. Automation Test Script Development and Execution
+6. Test analysis and generation of Test Reports

-## Test Strategy
+## API Test Strategy

-1. Perform Manual testing using postman
+1. Perform Manual testing using postman .
-2. Create maven project and set up **TestNG** automation framework .
+2. Create maven project and use **TestNG** automation framework .
 3. Define and run test cases .

-## Test cases
+## Test Cases

-### Testcase 1: Get the JWT authentication
+### TestCase 1: Get the JWT authentication

 * Validate the status code is **200**
 * Save the token to be used in all other APIs.

-	> code samples for the methods in BaseClass .
+	> code sample for the methods in BaseClass .

    ```java